The Australian University Admission Exam (ATAR) Have Arrived in Thailand

 SCSA focuses on the quality of its partner schools in delivering the Australian curriculum as opposed to quantity of schools, and St. Mark’s has been chosen based on a number of important key elements which are needed for successful delivery of this Australian curriculum.

-Based on the quality of our teaching staff and our understanding of the different aspects of pedagogy, which are necessary for students to learn a different range of skills, SCSA has established a trust in our school to successfully implement their curriculum and program.
+Based on the quality of our teaching staff and our understanding of the different aspects of pedagogy, which are necessary for students to learn a different range of skills, SCSA has entrusted our school with the successful implementation of their curriculum and program.
 Also, in becoming a licensed representative of an Australian education institute physically in Thailand, St. Mark’s went through rigorous processes of quality assurance, which have demonstrated our capabilities in ensuring that our students entering the Australian matriculation program will be given the learning opportunities which they deserve to demonstrate their capabilities.
 With all that we went through, St. Mark’s has become the only Western Australian Government’s approved international school in Thailand to run the Australian curriculum and the ATAR course.

-With the focus on students’ outcomes and their learning experiences, there is a strong collaboration between our school and SCSA, where our teachers have been working closely with SCSA curriculum advisors to ensure that our students receive the highest standard of education, endorsed by this education Authority.
-This close collaboration directly translates into a range of benefits our students will reap while studying at St. Mark’s, one important aspect is the security on the quality of our educational program which we deliver to our students, endorsed by an Australian government body.
+With the focus on students’ outcomes and their learning experiences, there is a strong collaboration between our school and SCSA, where our teachers have been working closely with SCSA curriculum advisors to ensure that our students receive the highest standard of education, endorsed by this education authority.
+This close collaboration directly translates into a range of benefits that our students will enjoy while studying at St. Mark’s.
+These include the assurance of the quality of our educational program, which is endorsed by an Australian government body.

 Students who complete our Year 11 and Year 12 matriculation program (ATAR Course) will receive the ATAR qualification and certification which is internationally recognised and enables them to gain admissions into universities worldwide, not just in Thailand and Australia.
 For students who wish to pursue their tertiary education in Australia, St. Mark’s students will be “streamlined” which leads directly to gaining admissions to all Australian universities, known for their high educational standard, and bypassing the need to take any additional standardised aptitude or general aptitude tests for admission.